-Urdu language is spoken by millions of people having South Asian background.
+Millions of people having South Asian background speak Urdu language.
 It is relatively new language as compared to other languages of the same location.
 As Urdu does not have much longer history, it has the ability to absorb many words from other languages of the world.
 Urdu Muhavare Kahawatain and Idioms were added in the language as the time progressed.
 Most of these Urdu Proverbs have a relation with a certain instance and happening and then became popular as saying.
 This post shares some of the commonly spoken idioms and phrases in Urdu language.
 Moreover, detailed overview of the origin of Urdu with pioneering contributions can be found in the following post.

 Urdu Muhavare Kahawatain (Urdu Idioms and Phrases)